 The system disks are other disks that need to be accessed after the service disks in order to service and build a component.

 Servicing your system

 Chapter 2.
 Ordering and retrieving service

-You can order service through the IBM Shopz productivity tool on the web, or by contacting the IBM Software Support Center for your country.
+You can order z/VM service through the IBM Shopz and IBM ServiceLink tools on the web.